codeimpossible/codeimpossible.github.com/_posts/2012-09-25-screw-it-run-this-file.md

 7. open the source in the IDE and compile
 8. run the unit tests

-_WHEW!_.
-I'm tired just writing that list out.
+_WHEW!_ I'm tired just writing that list out.
 Did you notice how long it took us to just get the code opened up in the editor?
 Thats rediculous.
-Especially when you consider what it takes to start working with the Rails project:
+Especially when you consider what it takes to start working with the [Rails](http://github.com/rails/rails) project:

     $ bundle install
     $ rake test